AppDaemon/appdaemon/docs/INSTALL.rst

 To configure more than one plugin, simply add a new section to the plugins list and configure it appropriately.
 Before you do this, make sure to review the section on namespaces to fully understand what this entails, and if you are using more than one plugin, make sure you use the namespace directive to create a unique namespace for each plugin.
 (One of the plugins may be safely allowed to use the default value, however any more than that will require the namespace directive.
-There is also no harm in giving them all namespaces, since the default namespace is literally ``default`` and has no particular significance, it's just a different name).
+There is also no harm in giving them all namespaces, since the default namespace is literally ``default`` and has no particular significance, it's just a different name, but if you use namespaces other than default you will need to change your Apps to understand which namespaces are in use.).

 Secrets
 ~~~~~~~

-AppDaemon supports the use of secrets in the configuration file (YAML
+AppDaemon supports the use of secrets in the configuration file,
-only), to allow separate storage of sensitive information such as
+to allow separate storage of sensitive information such as
 passwords.
 For this to work, AppDaemon expects to find a file called
-secrets.yaml in the configuration directory with a simple list of all
+secrets.yaml in the configuration directory, or a named file introduced by the top level ``secrets`` directive.
+The file should be a simple list of all the secrets.
-the secrets.
 The secrets can be referred to using a !secret value in the
 configuration file.

 An example secrets.yaml might look like this: